helenetran3/MER-experiments/README.md

                             Dropout rate
       -a FINAL_ACTIV, --final_activ FINAL_ACTIV
                             Activation function of the final layer.
-      -mn MODEL_NAME, --model_name MODEL_NAME
-                            Name of the model currently tested.
       -e NUM_EPOCHS, --num_epochs NUM_EPOCHS
                             Maximum number of epochs
       -p PATIENCE, --patience PATIENCE
                             Number of epochs with no improvement after which the training will be stopped.
+      -b BATCH_SIZE, --batch_size BATCH_SIZE
+                            Batch size
+      -s FIXED_NUM_STEPS, --fixed_num_steps FIXED_NUM_STEPS
+                            Number of steps to fix for all sequences.
+Set to 0 if you want to keep the original number of steps.
+      -lf LOSS_FUNCTION, --loss_function LOSS_FUNCTION
+                            Loss function
       -lr LEARNING_RATE, --learning_rate LEARNING_RATE
                             Learning rate
-      -lf LOSS_FUNCTION, --loss_function LOSS_FUNCTION
-                            Loss function
+      -v {loss,acc}, --val_metric {loss,acc}
+                            Metric to monitor for validation set.
+Values: loss or acc.
       -nc, --predict_neutral_class
                             Predict neutral class.
       -emo, --predict_sentiment
                             Predict sentiment in addition to emotions.
-      -tp THRESHOLD_EMO_PRESENT [THRESHOLD_EMO_PRESENT ...],
+      -tp THRESHOLD_EMO_PRESENT [THRESHOLD_EMO_PRESENT ...], --threshold_emo_present
-      --threshold_emo_present THRESHOLD_EMO_PRESENT [THRESHOLD_EMO_PRESENT ...]
+          THRESHOLD_EMO_PRESENT [THRESHOLD_EMO_PRESENT ...]
                             Threshold at which emotions are considered to be present.
                             Values must be between 0 and 3.
 Note that setting thresholds greater than 0 might lead to no positive true and predicted classes and skew classification metrics (F1, precision, recall).
-      -rd ROUND_DECIMALS, --round_decimals ROUND_DECIMALS
-                            Number of decimals to be rounded for metrics.

     ```